capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 userbucketname='s3-bucket-name-example'
 userbucketregion='eu-west-1'
 ```
 Save and exit the file.
-Then, create a Python Virtual Environment by
+Then, create a Python Virtual Environment in the directory you made (eg Alexa_Skill) by
 ```
 virtualenv virtual-env
 ```